HisokaTheTrickster/nsfw/README.md

 go build .
 sudo ./nsfw
 ```
-Note: DNS uses port 53 (a privileged port), so root privileges are required unless you grant capabilities (see step 7).
+Note: DNS uses port 53 (a privileged port), so root privileges are required unless you grant capabilities.

 #### 5. Test the DNS service
 Test the domain name lookup on another machine on the LAN.
 You should see something like this